wakkihaya/neurotechjp/src/md/en/blog/morgan-neurotechsf.md

 &nbsp;

 After graduating from Reed College, he took the MCAT exam.
 Although he scored well, he was not accepted by Oxford University.
 He then decided to look for an internship in his home state of Virginia, and started working at CBRAINS (Center for Brain Research and INformation Sciences) at Radford University under [Karl Pribrum](https://en.wikipedia.org/wiki/Karl_H._Pribram), who was then a professor emeritus at Stanford University.
-At CBRAINS, he was mainly involved in **prototype testing of a high-density EEG system made by a company called [Electrical Geodesics](https://www.egi.com/)**.
+At CBRAINS, he was mainly involved in **prototype testing of a high-density EEG system made by a company called [EGI (Electrical Geodesics, Inc)](https://www.egi.com/)**.
 It was a perfect project for Morgan.

 > Karl gave me the EGI (Electro Geodesics, Inc) system, which ran on a Mac.
 > That was pretty rare for especially a high-end scientific equipment.